demirug/ukraine_alerts_api/README.md

 To install dependencies use `pipenv` tool and run `pipenv install`

-Required to be installed any chrome webdriver to parse alert data
+If you want to fetch data with selenium task: chrome webdriver needs to be installed

-Set API-KEY for `ALERTS-COM-UA-API-KEY` env.
-Key you can get from https://alerts.com.ua/.
-Use it to faster data update
+If you want to fetch data from https://alerts.com.ua/ API: Set api key for `ALERTS-COM-UA-API-KEY` variable in .env

+Alternative fetching data don't required additional settings (Might not be as fast/stability)

+You can enable/disable fetch methods in `Config > CELERY_CONFIG > beat_schedule` by removing/adding them

 ### Setup  .env file